BenjaminAlpert/academics-uvm-f20-cs205a-individual-project/README.md

-CalendarTester | testInitUsers1 | Tests the 'users' field is a List object of size 1 when the object is initialized CalendarTester | testInitUsers2 | Tests that the 'users' List's first element is a user with name 'root' (initially) CalendarTester | testInitEvents1 | Tests to check that the 'events' fields is initially a List object of 0 elements CalendarTester | testAddFindUsers1 |
-CalendarTester | testAddFindUsers2 |
+CalendarTester | testInitUsers1 | Tests the 'users' field is a List object of size 1 when the object is initialized CalendarTester | testInitUsers2 | Tests that the 'users' List's first element is a user with name 'root' (initially) CalendarTester | testInitEvents1 | Tests to check that the 'events' fields is initially a List object of 0 elements CalendarTester | testAddFindUsers1 | Tests to check that an uers object added can be found CalendarTester | testAddFindUsers2 | Test if multiple users objects are added, can they all be found?
-CalendarTester | testAddRemoveGetUsers1 |
+CalendarTester | testAddRemoveGetUsers1 | Tests for removing (multiple) users
-CalendarTester | testAddFindUsers3 |
-CalendarTester | testDoesUserExist1 |
+CalendarTester | testAddRemoveGetUsers2 | Tests for removing a user in between two other users that are not removed CalendarTester | testAddFindUsers3 | Tests for adding only one user CalendarTester | testDoesUserExist1 | Tests Calendar.doesUserExist(self, user) method by adding a user and not adding another user
-CalendarTester | testAddEvent1 |
+CalendarTester | testAddEvent1 | Tests addEvent(event) and getEvents() methods
-CalendarTester | testAddEvent2 |
+CalendarTester | testAddEvent2 | Checks that unknown 'owner' user objects are added to the calendar object if not already added
-CalendarTester | testRemoveEvent1 |
+CalendarTester | testRemoveEvent1 | Tests event removal
-CalendarTester | testRemoveEvent2 |
+CalendarTester | testRemoveEvent2 | Tests event removal with non collated adding/removing order
-CalendarTester | testDoesEventExist1 |
+CalendarTester | testDoesEventExist1 | Tests that this works properly by creating two events and adding one.
+Then, checking if passing in the added event object returns true while the passing in the nonadded event object returns false
 UserTester | testInitAuthorized1 |
 UserTester | testInitAuthorized2 |
 UserTester | testInitAuthorized3 |